Italy's Silvio Berlusconi hospitalized with coronavirus | DW | 04.09.2020

 Silvio Berlusconi, Italy's former prime minister and ex-owner of AC Milan, was hospitalized on Friday and diagnosed with bilateral pneumonia after testing positive for the novel coronavirus.

+His doctor Alberto Zangrillo told the press that the 83-year-old former premier is not in intensive care and that he "is breathing independently."

+"I am optimistic about the days ahead," Zangrillo said, adding that the decision to admit him to the hospital was based on his medical history and age.

-His Italia Forza party said Berlusconi was hospitalized "as a precautionary measure," adding that it was "not a cause for concern."
+Earlier on Friday, Berlusconi's Italia Forza party said he was hospitalized "as a precautionary measure," saying that it was "not a cause for concern."

 Italian media reports suggested that he was likely infected while vacationing in Sardinia's Emerald Coast.
 His partner, Italian lawmaker Marta Fascina, and two of his children, Barbara and Luigi, also tested positive for the novel coronavirus, along with several members of his entourage.